Mattel expects strong holiday season after Barbie boosts quarterly sales

-The California-based company's shares rose 5% in extended trading after Mattel also reported a surprise quarterly profit.

-Barbie sales have surged in the last year as people turned to the iconic dolls to keep their children entertained during pandemic-led lockdowns.
+Barbie sales have surged in the last year as people turned to the iconic dolls to keep their children entertained during pandemic-led lockdowns in the absence of big movie franchise-based toys - a category dominated by rival Hasbro Inc .

 “It’s more than a doll.
 It’s a cultural icon and we continue to stay culturally relevant,” Chief Executive Officer Ynon Kreiz told Reuters.